Bittu121/asset-management/README.md

 - Each asset has a unique Asset Tag and Serial Number.
 - Stores technical (OS, processor, RAM), network (IP address, hostname), and purchase (cost, warranty, AMC) details.
 - A unique QR code is generated for each asset — printable, downloadable, and scannable.
-- Add assets one by one or import in bulk via Excel; export the full list to Excel.
+- Add, import, and export assets via Excel.

 ### 14. Asset Allocation (Giving Assets to Employees)

 - Allocate an asset to a user with an expected return date.
 - Each allocation links one asset to one user.
-- The same asset cannot be allocated to two users at once (enforced by the database).
+- The same asset cannot be allocated to two users at once.
 - An Admin, Manager, or Technician can process a return and record the asset's condition.
 - View full allocation history and track overdue allocations.
 - Only an Admin can permanently delete an allocation.